katiedavis/working-guide/APP.md

 + app.use(renderReactApp);
 ```

-ou should now see "Hello this is React speaking to you", which is great but we
+you should now see "Hello this is React speaking to you", which is great but we
 actually want to render our app, not just a string.
 To do this we need to start
 thinking in components.